 Yoga for addiction treatment is an evidence-based practice.
 It has been used in traditional treatment settings for many years.
 Yoga can help people build physical and mental strength, manage emotional triggers, and reduce stress while building healthy habits to support recovery moving forward.

 At A Better State, we believe that focusing on the whole person is integral to addiction treatment.
 Our yoga therapy program provides an opportunity to discuss recovery and learn physical mindfulness practices that can be used in real life.
 We create a safe, welcoming environment where people can relax, build skills, increase awareness of body sensations, and develop healthy coping mechanisms for lasting change.

 While in addiction recovery, yoga can help with relapse prevention.
 Through developing increased physical and mental strength, people can build confidence and courage to take healthy risks that promote meaningful sobriety.

 Begin Yoga for Addiction Recovery in New Hampshire Today

-While there are yoga classes and practices across New Hampshire, yoga for addiction recovery can help implement recovery tools in practice with others on the road to recovery.
+While there are yoga classes and practices across New Hampshire, yoga for addiction treatment can help implement recovery tools in practice with others on the road to recovery.
 If you or someone in your life would benefit from yoga for addiction recovery, call A Better State now.
 Our trauma-informed PHP and IOP programs provide dual diagnoses for long-term addiction and trauma recovery.
 Along with our yoga therapy program, we provide clients with: